MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/02 Reference Notes/Omnivore/2024-05/Tiny Blog - Do emojis and accessibility work together.md

   og:image: https://i.imgur.com/LmCg5HX.png
 ---

-## Tiny Blog - Do emojis and accessibility work together
+## About

 #Omnivore

 [Read on Omnivore](https://omnivore.app/me/do-emojis-and-accessibility-work-together-18fb8b42405)
 [Read Original](https://www.tiny.cloud/blog/emojis-and-accessibility/)

+An article from Tiny Blog on how to make emojis in web content accessible.

+_This page is powered by [Omnivore](https://omnivore.app) ‐ you can read more about how I use Omnivore here: [[Omnivore - Saving Articles for Citations in Obsidian]]._

 ### Highlights